Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611105-SubmissionTutorialWriteup.md

 - Is there anything missing in the methodological description?
 - Is there anything that is currently missing, and the authors can do in a week to improve their paper?

+### Publication Withdrawal

-In case you do not want your paper published please let us know and we will not ask you to review any other papers.
+In case you do not want your paper published please let us know (BraTS2021ChallengeOrganizers@synapse.org) and we will not ask you to review any other papers.
 Please note that if you do not want your paper published as part of the LNCS proceedings, then you will also not be included as a co-author of the [BraTS Challenge journal manuscript](https://arxiv.org/abs/2107.02314) submission.